Carrot Poultice for Sores... and more!

-A Family Herbal - an account of the medicinal properties of British and Foreign plants – 1814.
+A Family Herbal (below) - an account of the medicinal properties of British and Foreign plants – 1814.
 Robert John Thornton, MD, London.
 Carrot root poultice was said to be effective in the treatment of cancerous and angry sores.

 Grate fresh carrot and apply directly on top of the wound.
 Cover with a warm, moist compress (wash cloth works well) and leave on wound for 20-30 minutes.
 The carrot poultice will help to draw out toxins and infection and speed healing.